samsarana/samsarana.github.io/_posts/2020-03-02-beware-the-will-o-the-wisp-2.markdown

 ## 4) Beware the will-o’-the-wisp!

 In English folk tales, the [will-o'-the-wisp](https://en.wikipedia.org/wiki/Will-o%27-the-wisp) is a ghostly light, seen by travellers at night.
 Because it recedes as travellers approach, it earned an infamous reputation for leading astray the curious or confused.
-Apparently, it might look something like this:
+Apparently, it might look something like this the image at the top of this post...

-  ![alt text][will-o-wisp-pic]

 In my nighttime travels through the treacherous terrain of RL, I was enticed by two such receding targets.
 Firstly, I intended to get in touch with the authors of a related paper, which I expect would have resulted in some invaluable guidance.
 Before doing so, however, I felt a need to “prove myself” by making a solid start and “having something to show for it”.
 But of course, the target of “having something to show for it” receded as I approached---and so I never sent the email.